holly-cummins/catastrophe-scoring/README.md

 ### Running the server locally (from the command line)

+This service uses the [Liberty Consul Service Discovery sample extension](https://github.com/WASdev/sample.consulservicediscovery) to register itself with a Consul server.
+Before building, clone and build that project, so that it's in the local maven repository.

 Run

     gradle runServer

-The application should be available on http://localhost:9080.
+The service should be testable on http://localhost:8081/rest/scoring/score.

 ### Deploying to a single board computer